catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Finally, select the **Advanced** tab to set one more option.

-To enable access to the Kubernetes API from the public Internet, add the following label to **Additional Labels**:
+In order to be able to access our cluster from outside the virtual network we will need to make sure that the Kubernetes API is available from the public Internet.
+To do this, add the following label to **Additional Labels**:

 .. code-block:: bash